Harlequin darter: Management

 Currently, management for this species is lacking in most areas.
 Sampling for this species is difficult, resulting in a lack of population data throughout its range.
-Due to this fact, the IUCN status of this species has not yet been evaluated.
 However, the harlequin darter is not considered a federally endangered or threatened species.
 Few states have management plans in place for this species.
 The Missouri Department of Conservation, one of the few that have developed best management practices for the harlequin darter, restricts the dates when work can be done near wetlands to protect harlequin darter breeding, leaves vegetation and woody debris in water bodies, puts up sediment controls such as silt fences, avoids the use of permanent dams that restrict movement, and avoids stream crossings by using culverts or detouring routes that cross streams where the harlequin darter resides.
 A biological status review conducted in Florida determined many of the same management problems, including woody debris removal, damming water bodies, turbidity, and sediment loads lead to the decrease in harlequin darter numbers.
 This review also listed oil and coal exploration as potential threats to the success of this species.
 However, no direct management plan has been formed for the Florida population of harlequin darters.
 This is notable, considering the harlequin darter is considered a species of special concern within Florida.